 2. Creating a Superior Insurance Customer Experience

 Beyond personalized products and services, insurers are charged with delivering high-quality insurance customer experiences.
-Most insurance customers overwhelmingly expect personalized recommendations, fast response times, and cross-channel consistency.
-They increasingly interact with insurers through digital channels, which carries the additional expectation of always-on, 24/7 support.
+Customers overwhelmingly expect personalized recommendations, fast response times, and cross-channel consistency.
+They increasingly interact with insurers through digital channels such as mobile apps, which carry the additional expectation of always-on, 24/7 support.

 To help ease this burden, many insurers rely on chatbots to respond to customer queries nearly instantly, with answers informed by analyzing customer buying and behavioral data.
 Chatbots can also supply contextually relevant insights, educate customers on process flows, compare insurance policies, and ultimately suggest the right insurance coverages.
 Powered by insurance analytics, conversational chatbots deliver personalized experiences, including product quotes and insurance claims feedback.

 3. Generating Actionable Insights for Targeted Marketing

-In the age of digital media, insurers have a variety of targeted marketing tactics to employ—including email nurture campaigns, text message notifications, social media posts and ads, and in-app engagements—to attract new customers and engage existing ones.
+In the age of digital media, insurers have a variety of targeted marketing tactics to employ — including email nurture campaigns, text message notifications, social media posts and ads, and in-app engagements — to attract new customers and engage existing ones.
+Insurance analytics provide the data insurers need to craft those proactive, personalized, and targeted messages that speak to customers and convert prospects.

-Through consolidating customer search data, insurers can organize this massive well of information into digestible parts, discern patterns like buying behaviors, and create incredibly targeted—and therefore incredibly effective—messaging for their customers.
-They can also leverage customer lifetime value (CLV) data to break their customer base down into personas to understand how these campaigns perform in real-time.
+Through consolidating customer search data, insurers can organize this massive well of information into digestible parts, discern patterns like buying behaviors, and create incredibly targeted — and therefore incredibly effective — messaging for their customers.

+They can also leverage customer lifetime value (CLV) data to break their customer base down into personas to understand how these campaigns perform in real time.
 Whatever tactics insurers prefer, data analytics offers a broad array of targeted marketing opportunities.

 4. Improving Insurance Risk Management

-Now, insurance risk managers have an abundance of internal and external data to inform their risk assessments, as well as insurance analytics to help organize and interpret it.
+Underwriters used to be limited to inflexible, predefined guidelines; simple statistical models, such as profiling and scoring; and their own experience and intuition to calculate risk.
+Now, underwriting is evolving.
+Insurance risk managers have an abundance of internal and external data to inform their risk assessments, as well as insurance analytics to help organize and interpret it.

-A customer’s profile, for instance, can be reviewed for a precise, defined timeframe by analyzing historical data from credit agencies, third-party vendors, and social media activity.
+A customer’s profile, for instance, can be reviewed for a precise, defined time frame by analyzing historical data from credit agencies, third-party vendors, and social media activity.
 Insurers can develop a broad, full-spectrum perspective of their customers and intelligently rank their relative risk profiles through a far more accurate data-driven approach.

-Insurance analytics provide the key to more precise—and ultimately more profitable—risk assessments, making insurance risk management one of the most impactful use cases for insurance analytics today.
+Insurance analytics provide the key to more precise — and ultimately more profitable — risk assessments, making insurance risk management one of the most impactful use cases for insurance analytics today.

 5. Reducing the Risk of Insurance Fraud

-While virtually every company must protect itself from fraud and abuse, the insurance industry is especially vulnerable to these risks.
+While every company must protect itself from fraud and abuse, the insurance industry is especially vulnerable to these risks.
 When insurers suffer fraud and experience losses, these losses tend to pass onto policyholders in the form of higher premiums.

-Leveraging insurance analytics to reduce fraudulent claim payouts can save insurers a considerable amount of money, which can then be applied to the customer in lower premiums—improving customer satisfaction and loyalty in an increasingly competitive industry.
+Leveraging insurance analytics to reduce fraudulent claim payouts can save insurers a considerable amount of money, which can then be applied to the customer in lower premiums — improving customer satisfaction and loyalty in an increasingly competitive industry.

 Investing in Insurance Analytics for the Future